aefarrell/aefarrell.github.io/_posts/2022-04-08-turbulent_jet_notes.md

 ![svg](/images/turbulent_jet_notes_files/output_48_0.svg)

-Note that in the region near the centerline the three models are no longer particularly close to one another and the eddy viscosity and prandtl mixing length models have changed places.
+Note that in the region near the center-line the three models are no longer particularly close to one another and the eddy viscosity and prandtl mixing length models have changed places.
 Relative to the predicted $v_{max}$ the the eddy viscosity model stays high when compared to the prandtl mixing length model, however the eddy viscosity model predicts a lower $v_{max}$ such that the effect is entirely reversed.

 It's also worth noting that the gaussian fit and the prandtl mixing length model track one another reasonably well.
 I have a gaussian fit *of* the Tollmien tabulated results used in some papers when a smooth interpolation of the intermediate values is required and this suggests that may not be a bad idea.
 Though, to me, just solving the ode is easier, on a modern machine it takes milliseconds or less, and a good ode package like `DifferentialEquations.jl` provides a higher-order interpolation for free.